 Importantly, breakaway training demonstrates how to cope with physically aggressive behaviour in relation to your duty of care.

-The remainder of this article aim to answer the question “what is breakaway training” and to give helpful advise.
+The remainder of this article aims to answer the question “what is breakaway training” and to give helpful advice.

 Why is breakaway training important